Ghamza-Jd/jarust/README.md

 [Latest Version]: https://img.shields.io/crates/v/jarust.svg
 [crates.io]: https://crates.io/crates/jarust

-Jarust is a Rust adapter for [Janus WebRTC server](https://github.com/meetecho/janus-gateway)
+Jarust is a memory safe and high-performance Rust adapter for [Janus WebRTC server](https://github.com/meetecho/janus-gateway).

-Internally uses WebSockets to connect to Janus.
-But you can provide your own transport.
+Inspired by [Janode](https://github.com/meetecho/janode), jarust offers similar functionalities but it's designed to be customizable, for exmaple, you could use the built-in WebSocket transport or provide your own RabbitMQ transport implementation.
+For more details about the architecture check [ARCHITECTURE](./ARCHITECTURE.md).

 The library wraps the Janus core API and some of the most popular plugins APIs.